CumulusNetworks/docs/content/cumulus-netq-48/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 Confirm that the kubelet process is running with the `sudo systemctl status kubelet` command before proceeding with the upgrade.

+5. Confirm that the NetQ CLI is {{<link url=Install-NetQ-CLI/#configure-the-netq-cli" text="properly configured">}}.
+The `netq show agents` command should complete successfully and display agent status.

 #### Upgrade Using the NetQ CLI

 Run the appropriate commands for your current version and deployment type: